subratcall/msdataworkshop/README.md

         - If no request is shown in logs, try accessing the pod directly using port-forward
             - `kubectl port-forward [atpadmin pod] -n msdataworkshop 8080:8080`
             - http://localhost:8080/test
+   - Troubleshooting...
+        - If any of the pods' status is not Running...
+            - check the pod's logs using `logpod admin` (or `order`, `inventory`, `supplier`, ...) and
+            - use `describepod admin` (or `order`, `inventory`, `supplier`, ...) utility to get more details.
+            - If you see the errors similar to the ones below, re-run `osb-atp-and-oss/setupATP.sh` and run `./redeploy.sh` for the deployment:
+              •	Warning  FailedMount  8s (x8 over 72s)  kubelet, 10.0.10.3  MountVolume.SetUp failed for volume "creds-raw-inventory" : secret "atp-demo-binding-inventory" not found
+              •	Warning  FailedMount  8s (x8 over 72s)  kubelet, 10.0.10.3  MountVolume.SetUp failed for volume "creds-raw-order" : secret "atp-demo-binding-order" not found

 ## Task 8 (Setup DB links between ATP PDBs, AQ, and Queue propagation) ##
 ![dbadminservice](images/dbadminservice.png)